based2/KB/network/ip_filter.md

 block from any to 77.55.179.240
 # https://red.flag.domains/posts/2024-04-14/ aldi-groupes[.fr] (registrar: NETIM
 block from any to 77.55.179.242
-# DNS https://red.flag.domains/posts/2024-03-14/ registrar: NETIM lassemblee-nationale[.fr]
+# DNS https://red.flag.domains/posts/ 2024-04-25 ameli-assure-cartevitale[.fr] (registrar: NETIM 2024-03-14/ registrar: NETIM lassemblee-nationale[.fr]
 block from any to 77.55.179.250
 # https://www.abuseipdb.com/check/
 block from any to 77.65.107.68